What is a Photojournalist?

 Photojournalism is different than other areas of photography; the main difference being that the photojournalist has to comply to a rigid ethical framework.
 Since their work contributes to the news media, it must be impartial and honest, and the story being told has to be strictly journalistic.

-The photojournalist must often make instant decisions, and must always have their photographic equipment with them, ready to use at a moments notice.
+Photojournalists have to often make instant decisions, and always need to have their photographic equipment with them, ready to use at a moments notice.
 Often, the conditions are not optimal and are full of obstacles, such as crowds of people, poor weather, or the threat of physical danger.
 Photos that are hard to capture due to difficult situations, such as dangerous war zones, are very much in demand and garner more money.

 What is the workplace of a Photojournalist like?

 A photojournalist does not have a typical nine-to-five desk job.
-When news break, they must be ready to go immediately; they are always on call 24/7, and often work long hours.
+When a news story breaks, they must be ready to go immediately; they are always on call 24/7, and often work long hours.
 Working conditions may not always be optimal, as severe weather could be a factor, and some situations may be dangerous.